-This user guide is intended to be a good starting point for working with HDFS.
-While it continues to improve, there is a large wealth of documentation about Hadoop and HDFS.
-The following lists starting points for further exploration:
+This user guide is a good starting point for working with HDFS.
+While the user guide continues to improve, there is a large wealth of documentation about Hadoop and HDFS.
+The following list is a starting point for further exploration:

-- Hadoop Home Page: the start page for everything Hadoop. - Hadoop Wiki: Front page for Hadoop Wiki documentation.
-Unlike this guide which is part of Hadoop source tree, Hadoop Wiki is regularly edited by Hadoop Community. - FAQ from Hadoop Wiki. - Hadoop JavaDoc API. - Hadoop User Mailing List: core-user[at]hadoop.apache.org. - Explore conf/hadoop-default.xml.
-It includes brief description of most of the configuration variables available. - Commands Manual: commands usage.
+- Hadoop Home Page: The start page for everything Hadoop. - Hadoop Wiki : Front page for Hadoop Wiki documentation.
+Unlike this guide which is part of Hadoop source tree, Hadoop Wiki is regularly edited by Hadoop Community. - FAQ from Hadoop Wiki. - Hadoop JavaDoc API. - Hadoop User Mailing List : core-user[at]hadoop.apache.org. - Explore conf/hadoop-default.xml.
+It includes brief description of most of the configuration variables available.
+Commands Manual : commands usage. •